openvinotoolkit/training_extensions/docs/source/explanation/index.rst

 This section consist of main algorithms explanation and additional features description.
 ``Main algorithms`` section inludes:

-1. Description of dataset format for the task;
+1. Description of datasets format for each task;
-2. Available templates (backbones);
+2. Available templates (models);
 3. Description of supervised training pipelines;
 4. Semi-supervised and Self-supervised algorithms.